Skip to content

 MCP (Model Context Protocol)

 The Model Context Protocol (MCP) provides a standardized way for AI agents and LLM-powered applications to interact with EvidentSource.
-MCP tools return responses in TOON (Token-Oriented Object Notation) format, optimized for LLM consumption.
+MCP uses a minimal tool surface design where agents navigate the API through TOON (Token-Oriented Object Notation) hypermedia responses.

-• Direct REST fallback: Sophisticated agents can bypass MCP using HTTP hints in tool descriptions
+• Direct REST Fallback: Sophisticated agents can bypass MCP using HTTP directly

 The MCP server runs standalone on port 3001 (separate from the REST API on port 3000):